Silken Tofu

 Key Techniques

-- Served chilled with dipping sauce
+- Served chilled with minimal garnish

-- Gently simmered in broths
+- Gently simmered in broths (miso soup, dashi broth)

-- Blended into smoothies and desserts
+- Blended into sauces and dressings

 Classic Dishes